2series/Getting_And_Cleaning_Data/project/CodeBook.md

 CodeBook.md

-describes the variables, the data, and any transformations or work that you performed to clean up the data
+Describes the variables, the data, and any transformations performed to clean-up the data.

 ### Data Location and Files
 The data is scattered across multiple files and only a subset of all the files from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are used.